 I created a HUGE pack of “renovated” reading logs that focus on one comprehension area, skill, or strategy at a time.
 Each log asks the child to read, write the title of the book, and then either write, draw, reflect, or record something related to the week’s focus.
 My students get their logs on Mondays and they turn them in on Fridays.
 They complete one box each night.
 For example, on the “My Interesting Words Reading Log”, the student simply jots down some interesting words he or she found in the book.
 In the “Main Idea Reading Log”, the child jots down the main idea or topic of what he or she read.
 There are also versions that allow the students to draw or illustrate their understanding.
 The logs contain a huge variety of options!
 Each week, I simply pick out the log that works on a skill we have been practicing.
 We also revisit the logs frequently throughout the year.
-Here are just a few of the logs that are included:

 - My Favorite Part

 - Nonfiction Text Features

 - Main Idea and Details

 - My Fiction or Nonfiction Log